longhorn/website/content/docs/1.6.0/spdk/quick-start.md

 kubectl apply -f https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/examples/v2/pod_with_pvc.yaml
 ```

-Or, if you are creating a volume on Longhorn UI, please specify the `Backend Data Engine` as `v2`.
+Or, if you are creating a volume on Longhorn UI, please specify the `Data Engine` as `v2`.